prodriguezsosa/conText/vignettes/quickstart.md

-**conText** also includes a plotting function, `plot_nns_ratio`, specific to `get_nns_ratio()`, providing a nice visualization of its output. `alpha` defines the desired significance threshold to denote “significant” results on the plot (indicated by a $*$ next to the feature).
+**conText** also includes a plotting function, `plot_nns_ratio`, specific to `get_nns_ratio()`, providing a nice visualization of its output. `alpha` defines the desired significance threshold to denote “significant” results on the plot.
 Also, you can choose between two different visualizations of the same results using the `horizontal` argument.

 ``` r
 plot_nns_ratio(x = immig_nns_ratio, alpha = 0.01, horizontal = TRUE)